e8johan/gruvkartong/README.md

 A game inspired by the amazing rymdkapsel.

+# Instructions

+Currently you cannot do much.
+The idea is to create a resource mining, refining and exploration game.

+## Input

+- Left mouse button selects areas to dig.
+These have to be adjecent to a corridor (not diagonally).
+- Right mouse button attempts to build a 2x2 building.

 # Todo

 - The game currently contains minecraft assets - hence the private repo